 Nates

 OWHS? local soccer field; track meets

-OWHS: local soccer field; trock meets O Popular public outdoor pool
+( 3) Popular public outdoor pool

 3) Student performances

-4) Bball games
+( 4) Bball games

-and a second
+5 good sidewalk

-(5) good sidewalk (6) Affordable lunch option (food carts) factor of control of the factor of the facto
+7 @ Affordable lunch option (food carty)

--6

 ×

 Please circle on the map and describe below places at which you have had positive or negative experiences in the past and tell us how it was impacted by your physical surroundings.
 These can be places in the building, campus, and neighborhood.
 Please write any additional notes below.